filecore/nature-planning-website/README.md

 The site at https://www.tulikartta.fi/ (fire spots) moved to a paid subscription model in 2026 and is no longer parseable for free.
 It remains in `sources.json` as an outbound link.
-If you have a pre-paywall KML export, drop it at `data/manual/tulikartta.kml` and a small adapter can bring the layer back.
+Data dropped into `data/manual/tulikartta.kml` and a small adapter can bring the layer back.

-Several other interesting datasets are link-only in `src/data/sources.json` (waterfalls, järviwiki, kyppi.fi archaeology, small breweries, winter routes, sacred sites).
+Several other interesting datasets are link-only in `src/data/sources.json` (järviwiki, kyppi.fi archaeology, winter routes).
 Promoting any of these to a real mapped layer is exactly the workflow above.

 ## Out of scope